Travel fashion necessity number one is as simple as the little black dress

 If one were to judge by thumbing through a fashion or celebrity magazine, travel + fashion go together rather nicely.
 Willowy starlets wearing oversized sunglasses and skinny jeans, carrying humungous leather bags are often captured mid stride in various international airports.
 In one of the minor mysteries of life, their feet are frequently shod in boots (and interestingly the paparazzi generally stays away from the security line where even their subjects must remove their Uggs one foot at a time.)

 Many of us have a love/hate relationship with fashion when it comes to traveling.
-On the one hand we think travel wear can be a lot of fun and that there isn’t anything the matter with wanting to look your best while on the road.
+On the one hand we think stylish travel clothes can be a lot of fun and that there isn’t anything the matter with wanting to look your best while on the road.
 On the other hand we think it is even more important to feel your best.

 We get a lot of questions here on The Travel Belles about how to dress in Italy and France.
 It definitely can be intimidating to travel to a country where women are known for their impeccable taste and infallible fashion sense.
 We also understand that if you are planning to travel to one of the more “stylish” cities that looking and feeling your best go hand in hand.